zackhitch/Computer-Architecture-One/objectives/basic-comp-eng/README.md

 * *Registers*: Small memory locations within the CPU used for retrieving instructions, reading and writing memory, and executing commands.

+* *Program Counter* (PC): A special register that holds the address of the currently-executing instruction. (_Address_ is the index into the memory array.)
+As the program executes, the PC moves from this current instruction to the next one.

-* *Instruction Register*: A special memory register that decodes, pipelines, and executes the current instruction (which was read from the memory pointed to by the program counter).
+* *Instruction Register* (IR): A special memory-related register that decodes, pipelines, and executes the current instruction (which was read from the memory pointed to by the program counter).

 * *Arithmetic Logic Unit* (ALU): Part of the CPU that handles basic arithmetic and boolean comparisons.